ethersphere/swarm-guide/contents/runninganode.rst

          --maxpeers 0 \
           2>> $DATADIR/geth.log &

-and launch the swarm (with SWAP); connecting it to the geth node
+and launch the swarm (with SWAP); connecting it to the geth node.
+For consistency let's use the same network id  322 for the swarm private network.

 .. code-block:: none